-The Minister of Youth Development, Saviour Kusukuwere, was "outed" by Baba Jukwa as being one of Chininga’s murderers (as well as a raging homosexual, God forbid).
+The minister of Youth Development, Saviour Kusukuwere, was "outed" by Baba Jukwa as being one of Chininga’s murderers (as well as a raging homosexual, God forbid).
 Now Baba Jukwa has promised to even the score.
 A post earlier this month saw Baba threaten to kidnap one of Kusukuwere’s children from school.
 He said, "We will hold that child in lieu of any act of violence he perpetrates.
 If he kills anyone, he will not see his kid again.
 Be warned you murderous Saviour.
 It's now fire with fire, blood with blood."

 Screen grab from Baba Jukwa's Facebook page.

-Baba often sympathises with Mugabe, saying that he is old and ready to step down.
+Baba often sympathizes with Mugabe, saying that he is old and ready to step down.
 But the big guns at the top of ZANU-PF are apparently forcing him to retain power out of fear of what will happen to them if democracy is reinstated and justice is served.
-Air Marshall Perence Shiri, Mugabe’s cousin and one of the main instigators behind the Gukurahundi massacres which led to the deaths of around 20,000 matabele people, is said to have stopped attending government meetings in case he’s outed by Baba Jukwa.
+Air Marshall Perence Shiri, Mugabe’s cousin and one of the main instigators behind the Gukurahundi massacres, which led to the deaths of around 20,000 Matabele people, is said to have stopped attending government meetings in case he’s outed by Baba Jukwa.
 He, among many other corrupt ZANU-PF members, are being threatened to stop their violent command or Baba will tell the world everything he knows.
 And he sure seems to know a lot.

 Malcolm said, “Whether Mugabe is ready or not, the people will decide Zimbabwe’s future.
 The people of Zimbabwe, under free and fair elections, will choose.
-The president is 90 years old for crying out loud, I think that in any country that is way past the age of retirement.
+The president is 90 years old, for crying out loud, I think that in any country that is way past the age of retirement.
 And I think that the president needs to rest, and the people of Zimbabwe should give him a rest.”

 Baba Jukwa has played an integral part in the MDC campaign whether intentionally or not.
 Malcolm explained, “Baba Jukwa’s efforts to bring corruption and impunity to an end in Zimbabwe help us.
 I believe Baba Jukwa stands as a voice for the voiceless in our country.
-So I believe that Baba Jukwa has somewhat inspired the people that were previously disenfranchised with the opportunity to voice how they feel about everything that’s going on in government.”
+So I believe that Baba Jukwa has somewhat inspired the people who were previously disenfranchised with the opportunity to voice how they feel about everything that’s going on in government.”
 He then added, “What Baba Jukwa is doing is pointing out corruption and showing the people who are the perpetrators of this corruption.
-We meet with the people that want a government that is democratic and transparent, which Baba Jukwa is propagating for them.
+We meet with the people who want a government that is democratic and transparent, which Baba Jukwa is propagating for them.
 So I think that we are meeting at a point of interest, a common interest, and I would say that we are gaining a lot of votes, maybe, through his publication of the gospel of transparency.”